 Here, $V_\fy$ is the short-time Fourier transform and $\fy$ is a window function.
-This functional appears when dealing with kinetic energy estimates in quantum systems (cf. \autocite{lieb:1991}).
+This functional appears when dealing with kinetic energy estimates in quantum systems (cf.~\autocite{lieb:1991}).
 While $E_\fy$ is not continuous on $M^2 = L^2$, it is continuous on $M^\Phi$, where $\Phi$ is a Young function satisfying $\Phi(t) = -t^2 \log t$ for $0\le t\le e^{-3/2}$.
 Moreover, $M^\Phi$ is a dense subset of $L^2$, and for any $p<2$, $M^p \subseteq M^\Phi$, so that $M^\Phi$ is, in some sense, a better setting for the study of this functional than $M^p$ is for any $p<2$.
 See \autocite[Section 3]{gumb:2024} for more details.

-In this paper, we consider Fourier multipliers on (quasi-Banach) Orlicz and Orlicz modulation spaces, fulfilling various conditions.
+Here, we consider Fourier multipliers on (quasi-Banach) Orlicz spaces and Orlicz modulation spaces, fulfilling various conditions.
 In particular, we obtain boundedness properties for Fourier multipliers with symbol $m(\xi) = e^{i \mu(\xi)}$, where $\mu$ is homogeneous of order $\alpha \le 2$.
 Such operators appear when solving certain evolution equations.
 Consider the initial value problem

 where $f(0,x) = f_0(x)$.
 For example, the Dirac and Schrödinger equations can be described in this way, where $\mu$ is homogeneous of order $1$ and $2$, respectively.
 Formally, the solution to the equation is given by $f(t,x) = e^{i t \mu} f_0(x)$, hence concerns of existence of solutions to the equation are directly linked to the boundedness of the aforementioned operator $m(D)$.